Case Study 16: 3D Hardware Alignment Workflows

 • active-mode badges for multi-click 3D workflows;

-• imported STEP carry placement on an automatically sized cube grid;
+• imported STEP carry placement with free movement;

 • selected STEP rotation handles for imported hardware overlays;